Scientific: Eriobotrya japonica

 USDA 7-11

-Flowers & Fruits: Fragrant flowers, borne in rusty-hairy, terminal panicles of 30 to 100 blooms, white, 5-petalled, 1/2" to 3/4" in width.
-Fruits, in clusters of 4 to 30, oval, rounded or pear-shaped, 1 to 2 in long, with smooth or downy, yellow to orange, sometimes red-blushed, exoderm and white, yellow or orange, succulent mesoderm.
-Fruits have a sweet to sub-acid or acid flavor (tasty).
+Flowers & Fruits: Fragrant flowers, borne in rusty-hairy, terminal panicles of 30 to 100 blooms, white, 5-petalled, 1/2 to 3/4 inch in width.
+Fruits, in clusters of 4 to 30, oval, rounded or pear-shaped, 1 to 2 inches long, with smooth or downy, yellow to orange, sometimes red-blushed, exoderm and white, yellow or orange, succulent, edible mesoderm.
+Fruit mesoderm has a sweet to sub-acid or acid flavor (mucho tasty!!).
 Fruit contain 1 to 10 small seeds (normally 3 to 5), brown, angular-ellipsoid.
-Seeds contain the chemical cyanogenic glycoside which can be poisonous if eaten in significant quantities, especially by children.

 Seasonal Color: None